parshant-analytics/loan-default-risk-analysis/README.md

 - **Don't trust credit score alone.** It barely separates defaulters from repaid borrowers in this dataset.
 - **XGBoost is the clear winner**  better AUC, better F1, better recall, and it generalizes well.
-- **Threshold matters more than model choice.** Moving from 0.5 to 0.35 on XGBoost improves recall without destroying precision - a simple change with real business impact.
+- **Threshold matters more than model choice.** Moving from 0.5 to 0.35 on XGBoost improves recall without destroying precision  a simple change with real business impact.

 ---

-*Dataset: [Loan Default Dataset on Kaggle] ( https://www.kaggle.com/datasets/yasserh/loan-default-dataset ) , Analysis done in R*
+*Dataset: [Loan Default Dataset on Kaggle](https://www.kaggle.com/datasets/yasserh/loan-default-dataset), Analysis done in R*